SchokiCoder/book_modern_c/src/19_debugging.md

 The wrong way to debug is misusing the "printf" function to display variables at runtime.
-This can work at first but it has quite a few shortcomings:
+This _can_ work at first but it has quite a few shortcomings:

-- if the program crashes before the "printf", then it didn't help at all (with a debugger you use bt or backtrace to find out where it crashed and potentially why)
+- if the program crashes before the "printf", then it didn't help at all (with gdb you use `bt` or `backtrace` to find out where it crashed and potentially why)
-- the output of "printf" is buffered, meaning that it can be put out to the console later than you actually anticipated
+- the output of "printf" is usually buffered, meaning that it can be put out to the console later than you actually anticipated
 - you may forget to remove a "printf" call before release
 - you have to do your own formatting every time or remember the order of "printf" calls and what is fed to them